jwass/mixpandas/README.md

 event names, date ranges or other filters to control selection.
 Consult the documentation for detailed use.

-Mixpanel wraps [Mixpanel's API client](https://mixpanel.com/site_media//api/v2/mixpanel.py) with a few modifications documented in the code.
+Mixpandas wraps [Mixpanel's API client](https://mixpanel.com/site_media//api/v2/mixpanel.py) with a few modifications documented in the code.

 ### Example